darrenscerri/duplicate-package-checker-webpack-plugin/README.md

   emitError: true,
   // Show help message if duplicate packages are found (default: true)
   showHelp: false,
+  // Warn also if major versions differ (default: true)
+  strict: false,
   /**
    * Exclude instances of packages from the results.
    * If all instances of a package are excluded, or all instances except one,